Humanda Ka Mayor!: Bahala Na ang Diyos

 Humanda Ka Mayor!: Bahala Na ang Diyos (lit.
 "Get Ready Mayor!: It's Up to God") is a 1993 Philippine crime drama film directed by Carlo J. Caparas from a story and screenplay he co-wrote with Gigi Javier Alfonso and Efren Montano.
 Loosely based on the murders of Eileen Sarmenta and Allan Gomez and the arrest of Calauan Mayor Antonio Sanchez, the film stars Aga Muhlach, Kris Aquino, and Dick Israel.

-A co-production of Regal Films and Golden Lion Film Productiona, the film was theatrically released on December 2, 1993, to a box office success.
+A co-production of Regal Films and Golden Lion Film Productions, the film was theatrically released on December 2, 1993, to box office success.

 Plot

 A message from the Department of Interior and Local Government is shown before the film itself starts.
-The message states that the agency is making steps in order to avoid further incidents as shown in the film.
+The message states that the agency is making steps in order to avoid further incidents, as shown in the film.

 The film begins by showing a washed-up Immaculate Conception in the beach being retrieved by the local fishermen, and this becomes the local patron saint of the town.
-At the present day, people are praying at the same beach for the local mayor and both Myra, a member of an opposing political clan, and Dennis witness the event.
+At the present day, people are praying at the same beach for the local mayor, and both Myra, a member of an opposing political clan, and Dennis witness the event.

 Myra exclaims to Dennis that the people of the town are being fooled by their town mayor, Miguel Beltran.
-While the two are talking at a darkroom, mayor Beltran beats up two of his bodyguards because of an infraction.
+While the two are talking in a darkroom, Mayor Beltran beats up two of his bodyguards because of an infraction.
 The beating only stops when the mayor's family arrives; the mayor pretends to his son that it is part of an acting skit.
-Mayor Beltran's officials bribe the local police in order to continue logging operations in the forest.
+Mayor Beltran's officials bribe the local police to continue logging operations in the forest.

 Myra and Dennis are unwinding in the forest when suddenly, the mayor's henchmen abduct the two.
 It is revealed that both Myra and Dennis were killed.
 Christine, a reporter for a TV station, arrives at the funeral and meets Adrien, Myra's older brother.
 Christine reports on the murder while Adrien sends out an angry message towards Beltran on national television.
 The mayor tries to hide the situation that unfolds.

 The next day, Christine is reporting near the murder site when Beltran's henchmen attack the news station crew, killing everyone except Christine.
 She tries to sympathize with Adrien; however, her attempts are bluffed by him.
-Christine tries to file a report on the incident at the local police station, but it falls into deaf ears; the police captain then calls Beltran about the incident.
-Back at the TV station, Christine argues with its head official.
+Christine tries to file a report on the incident at the local police station, but it falls on deaf ears; the police captain then calls Beltran about the incident.
+Back at the TV station, Christine argues with the head official.

 Christine returns to the town and meets up again with Adrien, and there they encounter an old man watching over them, who introduces himself as Mang Simeon.
 Mang Simeon then reveals the details of the murder of the two victims.
-As the two are abducted, Mang Simeon notices the group, and the henchmen beat him up into not revealing the details.
+As the two are abducted, Mang Simeon notices the group, and the henchmen beat him up to prevent him from revealing the details.
 The two are then brought to the mayor's house to confront Beltran.